 Gartner clients often ask us to help them solve a myriad of operational problems with questions like:

-- How can our marketing team become more efficient?
+- Can our marketing team become more efficient?
+If so, how?

-- How does the CMO and the marketing leadership have improved visibility of the work?
+- Can we improve the visibility of the work?

-- How can we prove the value of marketing to the business?
+- What are the ways we can prove the value of marketing to the business?

 The list goes on.
 In 2020, the most common words that arose during client calls as they were seeking help were:

 - Speed: Our marketing organization must be fluid and deliver faster with greater speed and turnaround times.

 - Responsiveness: Similar to speed, our marketing organization must become more responsive to the market to quickly meet consumer demand and shifts in shopping or buying behaviors.
 This includes marketing the right products and services at the right time in the right way using the right mediums.

 - Accountability: Our marketing organization is expected to be accountable to the business through cost management, agency and media results, solid marketing strategy and more.
 We have to be accountable to the CMO.
 But we also must be more accountable to the business, internal stakeholders, the CFO and the CEO.
 The isn’t new but the stakes are higher.

 Therefore, marketing leaders are doubling down on the marketing operations role and function.
 To support that and their teams, they are looking at missing pieces of their martech stack that help them manage the operational side of marketing.